oleander/Torrents/README.md

 # Torrents

-Search and download torrents from your favorite bittorrent tracker using Ruby.
+Search and download torrents and subtitle from your favorite bittorrent tracker using Ruby.

-## Which trackers are implemented?
+## Which trackers are implemented at the moment?

-### Open trackers (does not require authentication)
+### Open trackers

 - [The Pirate Bay](http://thepiratebay.org/)

-### Closed trackes (requires authentication)
+### Closed trackes

 - [TTI](http://tti.nu/)
 - [Torrentleech](http://www.torrentleech.org/)